-Hotline provides a peek at lawyers during hard times
+Hotline provides a peek at lawyers during hard times (Bankruptcy)

 There are few better ways to gauge what ethical issues are on the minds of Florida lawyers than to look at the calls made to the Bar’s Ethics Hotline.
 In these hard economic times, there have certainly been some recognizable trends.
 Struggling to make ends meet, lawyers are searching for ways to cope.

 Many lawyers are looking for new ways to increase their revenue.
 One of the obvious ways is through advertising, and the Hotline gets countless questions regarding this area.
 The rules on lawyer advertising can be tricky to decipher at times.
 The Florida Bar publishes a handbook on lawyer advertising and solicitation that can be found on www.floridabar.org.
 The handbook contains general information and the most current rules, as well as samples of complying and noncomplying ads.

 The more innovative lawyers come up with creative business arrangements.
 After the Foreclosure Rescue Act went into effect in October of 2008, the Hotline received a vast number of calls from lawyers who had been approached by nonlawyer companies trying to skirt the law by teaming up with lawyers.
 So many calls were received that an ethics alert was posted on the Bar’s Web site warning against such arrangements.
 Other popular proposed arrangements involve attempts at getting around rules restricting fee-splitting and solicitation.
 There are admittedly gray areas in the Rules of Professional Conduct, and staff at the Ethics Hotline attempt to help callers navigate through them.
 However, if the purpose of a call is to brainstorm creative solutions to get around the rules, the callers probably won’t get what they want.
 Ethics Hotline staff generally try to advise callers on ways they can stay out of trouble, which usually means interpreting the rules in a conservative way.